 I nodded.
 “Delicately put.”

-I weighed him up for a moment, suddenly seeing him differently.
-He still held himself steady and calm, eyes clear, but I still wasn’t sure whether I believed him.
+I weighed him up for a moment.
+He held himself steady and calm, eyes clear, but I still wasn’t sure whether I believed him.
 “That may be, Detective Sergeant, but I hope that is the end of your snooping into my private life.”

-“Of course ma’am,” he said, acknowledging the reprimand.
+“Of course ma’am,” he said, ducking his head.

 “Besides, he’s not my brother.
 Step brother, only.
 And yes, this is his report.
 Won’t stand up for a second in court, it’s just for my own professional curiosity.
 Now, why are you still here?
 There’s work to do.
 Go.”

-A fortnight later and once again I found myself parked on a cobbled lane in the gloom of a gathering night, rain thudding on the car roof and streaming down the windows, trying to figure out how I’d ended up there.
-I saw by the lights shining out into the rain that Marlowe was in his flat, but still sat there unable to face the fact that I needed help.
+A fortnight later and once again I found myself parked on a cobbled lane in the gloom of a gathering night, rain thudding on the car roof, trying to figure out how I’d ended up there.
+I saw by the lights that Marlowe was in his flat, but sat there unable to face the fact that I needed help.
 Again.
 I swallowed against the darkness rising inside me and was shocked and frightened to find myself blinking back tears.

-I had tried to engage my logic, which usually came so naturally, but now only engaged itself with a frightening act of will.
+My logic, which usually came so naturally, now only engaged itself with a frightening act of will.
 As far as I could see, even after a fortnight of investigation, there was nothing unusual about Robert Muncaster, certainly nothing worth killing him over, and in such a brutal way.
 He was ruthless in professional and private life, womanised and liked to drink at the weekends.
 He drove a fast car and lived in a nice house.
 General opinion of most people we’d asked was that he was an arrogant man, but not a bad one, close to his mother and his sister.
-I’d overheard Morgan gloating on the attractiveness of Miss Muncaster.
+I’d overheard Morgan extolling the attractiveness of Miss Muncaster.
 She’d done some modelling work using her brother’s connections but had given it up and moved back to the family home in Carnton when their mother’s health started to fail.
 Robert helped them out financially.

 Marlowe buzzed me in without speaking over the intercom.
 I climbed the stairs in darkness, the bulb having gone long ago and never replaced.
 The smell of dust was heavy in the darkness and I was relieved to reach the door at the top and step through into the orange light of old lampshades.
 I made my way to the sitting room without looking around me.
 My nose and peripheral vision told me the only change in the flat since I’d last seen it was that there was…more.
 More books, more jars, more bones.